A Guide to choosing the right City and Guilds Skill Stage

 As well as our accredited courses and master practitioner courses we also offer short online beginner courses.
 These are an ideal way of getting to grips with the basics and learning how to follow along with online tutorials.
 They also act as a perfect taster of our lengthier, accredited courses.
 We are constantly adding to our list of beginners courses so go and ahead and check them out now.

-City and Guilds accredited textiles courses
+City & Guilds accredited textiles courses

 Skill Stage 2